mekken2/mekken2/README.md

 ## I'm a Student, Chess hobbyist and a Weeb!!

-- 🔭 Freshman UnderGraduate Student, Information Technology at VIT, Vellore! 😀
+- 🔭 Freshman Bachelor of Technology Student, Information Technology Branch at VIT, Vellore! 😀
 - 🌱 I’m currently learning Python Development and Matrix Laboratory.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 🥅 2021 Goals: Be fluent in Python and make strong profile on Hackerrank and Leetcode.